Thrishikkosuru/SQL/README.md

 A relational database is a collection of data items with pre-defined relationships between them.
 These items are organized as a set of tables with columns and rows.
 Tables are used to hold information about the objects to be represented in the database
 A database most often contains one or more tables.
 Tables contain records (rows) with data.
+Data is stored facts
+Information is that which informs, i.e. that from which data can be derived Database
+★ Stores organized information
+★ Data are extracted from information
+★ Knowledge is derived from data